10 Reasons Why Software Failure Occurs

 3) Poor project management:

 A good project manager is essential to all projects.
 Without a competent PM, it is unlikely that any team will meet its deadlines effectively.
 One of the main reasons behind software failures is the absence of a good project manager.
-Without a proper technical project manager, there will be a lack of communication and adequate planning among the team and they are the key to a successful project delivery.
+Without a proper technical project manager, there will be a lack of communication and adequate planning among the team, which is key to a successful project delivery.

 4) Accepting a completion date without analysis: